-The Central Coast region is facing a shortfall of primary care clinicians by 2025—based on supply and demand projections, we may be short as many as 1,151 full time primary care clinicians.
+The Central Coast region is faced with a growing physician shortage, especially in primary care.
+Based on supply and demand projections, we may be short as many as 1,151 full time primary care clinicians.
 A variety of interventions and strategies are required to address the growing shortage of physicians, PAs and NPs.
-The Cypress Foundation and the Physicians Foundation are working to support the pathways into medicine and healthcare through the following programs, collaborations, and funds.
+The Santa Cruz Monterey Medical Association Foundation is working to support the pathways into medicine and healthcare through the following programs and partnerships.

 Bridge to Medicine

 For Undergraduate and Graduate School Students - UCSCs Pre-Med and Post Baccaloreate Programs and CSUMBs Masters of Science Physician Assistants Program.